WeirdCuttlefish/w35t-cp/README.md

 If you need help: https://www.youtube.com/watch?v=sXW2VLrQ3Bs

 ## Choosing an Text Editor
 **VSCode** - I reccomend this one because it is easy to use and you can hop right into coding.
 However, because it is an electron application it is a bit slower.
-The built in terminal is very nice - 8/10
+The built in terminal is very nice - https://code.visualstudio.com/ - 8/10

-**Sublime Code** - I've used this once or twice, and it is VERY fast.
-However, I wasn't used to it and it comes a bit bare out of box so I went back to VSCode - 7/10
+**Sublime Text** - I've used this once or twice, and it is VERY fast.
+However, I wasn't used to it and it comes a bit bare out of box so I went back to VSCode - https://www.sublimetext.com/ - 7/10

 **Vim** - This is for true tryhards, if you master VIM you won't need your mouse anymore.
-Vim can and will speed up your workflow, but only after months of pain - 2/10 if not sweat, 10/10 if sweat
+Vim can and will speed up your workflow, but only after months of pain - https://www.vim.org/ - 10/10 if sweat

-**Atom** - No longer maintained as Microsoft owns both Atom and VSCode, however it's very aesthetic (It's also terribly slow) - 5/10
+**Atom** - No longer maintained as Microsoft owns both Atom and VSCode, however it's very aesthetic (It's also terribly slow) - https://atom.io/ - 5/10

 Now you're set to start your coding adventure!